andygock/password-generator/README.md

 Do not view `/index.html` in the browser, it will not work.
 Use packaged files in the `dist/` directory.

-## Use of location.hash
+## Use of `window.location.hash`

-This makes it bookmark friendly with user-selected parameters recallable.
+This makes it bookmark-friendly with user-selected parameters recallable.
 The formats supported are:

     #/:words
     #/:words/:passphrases